 Footpath to Heaven

-Youthful romance is never easy, especially if Aleister Crowley gets involved – let alone crashing banks, tabloid-reading lynch-mobs, oligarchs, vampires, dodgy self-help gurus and fun-loving beings from another planet.
-But Ashley Gabriel’s love for Bathsheba Neverdene is as strong as his love for the Dorset countryside, so it must prevail, surely?
+Youthful romance is never easy, especially if Aleister Crowley gets involved – let alone crashing banks, tabloid-reading lynch-mobs, oligarchs, vampires, hippies, greedy gurus and fun-loving beings from another planet.
+But Gabriel Ash’s love for Bathsheba Neverdene is as strong as his love for the Dorset countryside, so it must prevail, surely?
 Or will the Great Beast’s curse destroy their happiness after all, in a tragic ending worthy of Thomas Hardy himself?
 Only one way to find out – read this 30,000 word novella!